cap-js/docs/guides/providing-services.md

 #### The `@Common.Text` Annotation

-If an entity has an element annotated with the `@Common.Text` annotation, then the property that holds the display text is now by default added to the searchable elements.
+If an entity has an element annotated with the `@Common.Text` annotation, then the property that holds the display text is by default added to the searchable elements.
 Example:

 ```cds
 entity Books : cuid {